silviadefra/GolDRuSh/README.md

 ## Configuration

-1. Configure [angr](https://github.com/angr) for symbolic execution in the preparation phase.
+Make sure that the following tools are present and properly configured in your system.

-2. Configure [frida](https://github.com/frida) for test execution
+1. [angr](https://github.com/angr) for symbolic execution in the preparation phase.
-and tracing in the TEE phase.
+2. [frida](https://github.com/frida) for test execution and program tracing.